Hiveage

 Hiveage is an invoicing and billing software as a service developed and launched by Vesess Inc. in 2014, and was converted to Hiveage Inc. in 2019.
 It is the successor to CurdBee, launched by Vesess in 2008.
 Hiveage has a user base covering more than 140 countries.

 Features

 Hiveage supports unlimited invoicing for unlimited clients.
 Other features include estimates/quotations, time, expense and mileage tracking, recurring and auto-billing, team and access management, and managing multiple businesses with a single account.
-Hiveage has integrations with several online payment gateways, including PayPal, Stripe, Square, Authorize.net, Braintree, WePay and 2Checkout, and supports ACH payments via Authorize.net.
+Hiveage has integrations with several online payment gateways, including PayPal, Stripe, Square, Authorize.net, Braintree, WePay and 2Checkout, and supports ACH payments via Authorize.net..
+In 2015, Hiveage integrated with Bitcoin.

 Pricing

 Hiveage started as a freemium service, but changed to a fixed plan pricing strategy in September 2016.
 During the time it functioned as a freemium service, Hiveage had a free plan which supported unlimited invoicing and unlimited clients, with PayPal as the payment gateway, and a modular pricing scheme which allowed users to selectively add more features.

 In 2020, as a response to the economic downturn brought on by the COVID-19 pandemic, Hiveage re-launched a free plan that supported up to 5 clients.